Angel investors make small investments in startups to help their business get off the ground and carry the company through its difficult early stages.

 Some startups skip the traditional venture capital path, opting for the public markets in their early days, making them much easier to invest in.
 Public companies, especially larger ones, can easily be bought and sold on the stock market and, therefore, have superior liquidity and a quote market value.

-There are no shortage of companies to invest in that call B.C. home but we have identified five that have caught our attention this summer.
+There are no shortage of companies to invest in that call B.C. home but we have identified four that have caught our attention this summer.

 OTCMKTS: CUBXF | Market Cap: $105 Millon